tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how in type reconstruction for fix,
+    - inputs (left) are resolved one step to avoid hitting extruded variables
+    - outputs (right) are resolved multi step, since there's no extruded variables in that direction
 - note that for fix type reconstruction; parameter constraint isn't necessary if it's constrained in the existential return type.
     - it is valid that an input out of domain results in a return type of BOT.
 - update variable rules: LFP